abahmanem/near-node-setup-shardnet/tutorial/deploy-node.md

  # Setup a non-root user

-   * Login as root and create a user (abahmane) and set a password
+   * Login as root and create a user and set a password

    ```bash
    root@Ubuntu-2004-focal-64-minimal ~ # sudo adduser abahmane